How we collect personal information about you

 - Your name, address, phone and/or mobile number, your date of birth, gender and email address;

 - Your credit or debit card information, information about your bank account and other banking information – for example, you’ll have to give us this information when you open an account with us.

 - Your contact with us, such as a note or recording of a call you make to one of our contact centres, a Live Chat, an email or letter sent, or other records of any contact with us;

 - Your account information, such as dates of payment owed or received, subscriptions you use, account numbers or other information related to your account;

 - See our Cookies policy for details on what we collect using cookies;

 - Call traffic details (including the time and date of calls for billing purposes) and data usage (to enable us to charge you the right amount and to alert you if you’re close to your usage limit).

-- Your location data. a location is derived from your IP address or data such as a post code or name of a town or city;
+- Your location data is derived from your IP address or data such as a post code or name of a town or city;

 - Information we obtain from other sources, such as credit agencies, fraud-prevention agencies, and from other data providers and could include demographic data, interest based data, and internet browsing behaviour.